morekoya/design-patterns/README.md

 This is the AccountProtection Proxy class which is used to protect Account class.

 19. ### State design pattern
-These are the the requirements for changing the internal state of ConcerteStatA which runs
+These are the the requirements for changing the internal state of ConcreteStateA which runs

 	    state = ConcreteStateA.new